Chapter 9: Warriors Returning to Our Senses

 Additional Mission Support:

-Take a hunter-gatherer walk: Step outside and explore the world through your senses.
-As you walk, ask yourself the Seven Sensory Recall Questions.
-What do you hear?
-What do you smell? etc. If it feels right, kick off your shoes and let your feet meet the earth.
+If it feels right, kick off your shoes.
+Let your bare feet meet the earth.
 Now and then, pause—like you’re tracking something.
-Let your attention move through your senses, one by one.
-Enjoy the feeling of being in a body, in nature.
+Let your attention move through your senses, one at a time.
+Enjoy the feeling of being in a body, out in the unpaved wild.

-This practice not only feels great, it has sharpened my ability to recall and capture sensory details in my writing.
+This practice doesn't just help me feel more alive, it sharpens my ability to recall and capture sensory details in my writing.

-I think of it as hunting for the present moment.
+I think of it as hunting for the moment.

-I’m tracking moments where I feel fully alive—living completely through my senses.
+I’m tracking moments where I feel fully alive—where I'm living completely through my senses.

-For me, this happens most easily in places untouched by civilization.
+For me, this happens most easily in places untouched by roads, buildings, or phone notifications.

 Few things in life activate my senses like being in raw, untamed nature.